 A post-1900 Blanco wrapper.

-Paris 1889It proudly boasts of winning a silver medal in the 1889 Exposition Universelle Internationale, Paris.
+It proudly boasts of winning a silver medal in the 1889 Exposition Universelle Internationale, Paris.
 This was a significant World Exposition event with an astonishing 32 million visitors – the temporary Eiffel Tower was the principal attraction.
 A large portion of the exhibit hall within the Palace of Mechanical Industries contained Thomas Edison’s electrical inventions, including various electric lamps for use in houses.
 Variations of the telephone also were shown.
 During the Paris Exposition Europeans were exposed to the phonograph for the first time.

-Also the award of a Diploma of Merit from the Military Exhibition, London, is heralded.
+Also, the award of a Diploma of Merit from the Military Exhibition, London, is heralded.

 Also can be seen on the illustration of the mould is the number of the registered trade mark of ‘Blanco’ – 91774